neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 ### Circadian sensitivity to light

 A common mechanism for timing yearly cycles of behavior relies on ***photoperiodism***: the ability to detect the *photoperiod* (day length).
 This is accomplished by a mechanism with a circadian cycle of sensitivity to light.
 This mechanism would be insensitive to light from dawn until wintertime dusk.
 Sensitivity would increase between the winter and summer dusk times.
+In this way, the mechanism would only be activated during the summer (when light exists during the sensitive circadian period).

 Photoperiodism (circadian cycles of sensitivity to light) can provide a mechanism for timing circannual behaviors such as reproduction.
 :::{image} /images/photoperiodism-circannual.png